WAVES (Worthy of Achievement, Validation, Empowerment, and Success) for Asian American Native Hawaiian Pacific Islanders

-Located in Building 1300, Room 1305 students are welcome to visit, meet with staff, and hang out in the API Student Center Monday-Friday from 8am-5pm.
+Located in the Asian & Pacific Islander (API) Student Center in Building 1300, Room 1305 students are welcome to visit, meet with staff, and hang out Monday-Thursday from 10am-5pm.

-Center Services & Benefits
+API Student Center Services & Benefits

 - Informative and cultural quarterly workshops, socials, and events

 - Hands-on support in applying for AANHPI scholarships through APIA Scholars

 - Leadership volunteer opportunities to help students get an advantage in the career field